clearviewai/msgpack-numpy-rs/README.md

 cargo update --package ndarray:0.16.1 --precise 0.15.6
 ```

-to achieve a single dependency on version `0.15.6` of ndarray.
+to achieve a single dependency on version `0.15.6` of `ndarray`.
 Check your lock file to verify that this worked.

 ## License
 This project is licensed under the MIT license.